Agent Skills: RealityKit visionOS Developer

 • Always load assets asynchronously; avoid blocking the main actor.

-• Never use the RealityView update closure; use a custom System for continuous behavior instead.
+• Use the RealityView update closure for state-driven content updates, and prefer a custom System for continuous per-frame behavior that spans many entities.